 A walk along the Corniche (seafront) is a must when in Abu Dhabi.
 It stretches for 8km along the coast but the most popular part is around the Corniche Beach/Family Beach area, just a few minutes walk from Emirates Palace.

-The pedestrianised promenade along The Corniche is very elegant and relaxing and there are several restaurants and cafes you can stop in along the way which offer beautiful views of the beachfront.
+The pedestrianized promenade along The Corniche is very elegant and relaxing and there are several restaurants and cafes you can stop in along the way which offer beautiful views of the beachfront.

 Yas Island, a 30-minute drive from downtown Abu Dhabi features a whole host of activities.
 Ferrari World, Warner Brothers World, Yas Waterworld – that’s enough theme parks to keep you entertained for a while!
 Ferrari World features the world’s fastest rollercoaster that reaches 240km/h (150mph) whereas Warner Brothers World has the world’s largest indoor theme park.